 You should make a complaint to the ICO within three months of your last proper contact with the organisation concerned.

-However, the ICO cannot award you compensation.
+The ICO may only take action in extreme situations where there has been a serious breach.
+This may include sending the organisation an enforcement notice and imposing a financial penalty.
+Either way, the ICO cannot award you compensation.
 You can only claim compensation by taking an organisation to court.

 It's rare for things to get to this stage, as you should be able to sort the problem out by complaining to the ICO.